-The IE team will review all relevant sources of information including documents prepared during the preparation phase (i.e. baseline funding proposal submitted to GCF, FAA, the Project Document, project reports including Annual Performance Reports, Quarterly Progress Reports, UNDP Environmental & Social Safeguard Policy, project budget revisions, records of surveys conducted, national strategic and legal documents, stakeholder maps, and any other materials that the team considers useful for this evidence-based assessment).
+The IE team will review all relevant sources of information including documents prepared during the preparation phase (i.e. baseline funding proposal submitted to GCF, Funded Activity Agreement (FAA), the Project Document, project reports including Annual Performance Reports, Quarterly Progress Reports, UNDP Environmental & Social Safeguard Policy, project budget revisions, records of surveys conducted, national strategic and legal documents, stakeholder maps, and any other materials that the team considers useful for this evidence-based review).

-The IE is expected to follow a collaborative and participatory approach1 ensuring close engagement with the Project Team, Implementing Partner, NDA focal point, government counterparts, the UNDP Country Office, Regional Technical Advisers, and other principal stakeholders and beneficiaries.
+The IE is expected to follow a collaborative and participatory approach1 ensuring close engagement with the Project Team, Implementing Partner, government counterparts, the UNDP Country Office, Regional Technical Advisers, and other principal stakeholders including responsible parties and beneficiaries.

-Engagement of stakeholders is vital to a successful IE. Stakeholder involvement should include (where possible) surveys/questionnaires, focus groups, interviews with stakeholders who have project responsibilities, including but not limited to executing agencies, senior officials and task team/component leaders, key experts and consultants in the subject area, Project Steering Committee, project stakeholders, local government, CSOs, project beneficiaries, etc. If possible (given the COVID restrictions) the IE team is expected to conduct field missions to selected landscape project states of Andhra Pradesh, Odisha and Maharashtra where the IE team should be able to meet the project responsible parties and conduct site verification, to be decided in consultation with the project team.
-Data collection (government data/records, field observation visits, CDM verifications, public expenditure reporting, GIS data, etc.) will be used to validate evidence of results and assessments (including but not limited to: assessment of Theory of Change, activities delivery, and results/changes occurred).
+Engagement of stakeholders is vital to a successful IE. Stakeholder involvement should include (where possible) surveys/questionnaires, focus groups, interviews with stakeholders who have project responsibilities, including but not limited to executing agencies, senior officials and task team/component leaders, key experts and consultants in the subject area, Project Steering Committee, project stakeholders, local government, CSOs, project beneficiaries, etc. Within the COVID restrictions, the IE team is expected to conduct field missions to the 16 project districts (Mambwe, Nyimba, Chongwe, Luangwa, Chirundu, Rufunsa, Chama, Mafinga, Kazungula, Siavonga, Gwembe, Namwala, Senanga, Sioma, Sesheke and Mulobezi) of the country where the IE team should be able to meet the project responsible parties and conduct site verification, to be decided in consultation with the project team.
+Data collection (government data/records, field observation visits, co-financing expenditure reporting, GIS data, etc.) will be used to validate evidence of results and assessments (including but not limited to; assessment of Theory of Change, activities delivery, and results/changes occurred).
+It is important to interact and interrogate the beneficiaries and districts including verification of palpable achievements of the project.